Customer Service Tips

 There’s a direct correlation between engaged employees and a company’s profit – in other words, satisfied customers will buy more.
 R “Ray” Wang Principal Analyst and CEO at Constellation Research tells us that employee engagement can increase cross-sell by 22 percent, drive up self-revenue 38 percent and increase order sizes by 85 percent, so it is well worth putting in the hard yards to get it right.
 If you need some tips to get started, you can check out our recent article on increasing employee engagement for great business results.

-Employee engagement is cultivated by empowering your employees to grow in their role, as the younger workforce values training and development as the top benefit most valued from an employer.
-Provide your employees with constant opportunities to develop their skills, discuss the progress they are making through conducting performance reviews, and make certain they have the tools they need to perform their job well.
+Employee engagement is cultivated by empowering your employees to grow in their role, as the younger workforce values training and development as the top benefit most valued by an employer.
+Provide your employees with constant opportunities to develop their skills, discuss the progress they are making through conducting performance reviews and make certain they have the tools they need to perform their job well.

-Offer monthly trainings with completion tools to confirm they understand what they are servicing.
+Offer monthly training with completion tools to confirm they understand what they are servicing.
 If it’s a customer facing role, using call recording software can also help employees to identify key areas for improvement.
-Another best practice is to have your employees actually use your product or service, so they can deliver superior customer service through the eyes of the customer.
+Another best practice is to have your employees actually use your product or service so they can deliver superior customer service through the eyes of the customer.